nishiuramakoto/erasm-plusplus/README.md

 * Most importantly, the complexity of the program is dependent upon the particular compiler implementation!
-Some compilers cache template instantiations, some do not,some in-between, and all this can make a difference of linear to super-exponential complexity.
+Some compilers cache template instantiations, some do not, some in-between, and all this can make a difference of linear to super-exponential complexity.

-For now, please look at the following files for the examples:
+For the moment, code is the only documentation.
+Please see the following files if you are interested:

 * src/erasm/meta_prelude.hpp
 * src/erasm/meta_leftist_heap.hpp